 So, What About Coconut Oil?

 Recently, coconut oil has made the headlines again.
-News headlines compare it to butter and steak (as if those were bad things) because of its high saturated fat content.
+Media outlets compare it to butter and steak (as if those were bad things) because of its high saturated fat content.
 It will make you fat! critics proclaim.
 It’ll clog your arteries! many doctors argue.
 But, what’s the real story behind this oil so raved about among the health conscious?

 It’s true, coconut oil does have a high saturated fat content, in fact it is over 90% saturated fat.
 With the American Heart Association still raging war against saturated fats, and subsequently coconut oil, many people feel extremely confused about this topic.
 I feel that the American Heart Society has oversimplified this heart problem our country is facing, targeting all saturated fats as bad guys, without going into the whys of the heart issues we are facing.
 Because, most of the time, suffering a heart attack or stroke isn’t just eating one thing (in this case, saturated fat), and then having a heart attack.
 There are other issues, like blood pressure and obesity for instance, that greatly exacerbate your chances of suffering cardiovascular disease.